Serving Fort Lauderdale, Miami and all of Florida

 Signs of sexual abuse include psychological trauma, injuries, infections and diseases.

-If you believe that your loved one has been or is currently the victim of nursing home abuse in Florida, call Boynton Beach nursing home abuse attorneys Fenster & Cohen, P.A. by calling (954) 473-1500 or toll-free at (877) 845-8989 or contact us online.
+If you believe that your loved one has been or is currently the victim of nursing home abuse in Florida, call Boynton Beach nursing home abuse attorneys Fenster & Cohen, P.A. by calling (954) 473-1500 or contact us online.
 The initial consultation is free of charge, and if we agree to handle your case, we will work on a contingency fee basis, which means we get paid for our services only if there is a monetary recovery of funds.
 In many cases, a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 Please call right away to ensure that you do not waive your right to possible compensation.